bibli

 Subhuman things scream through the streets, fighting over scraps and trinkets.
 His Irregulars.
 Another tried to command their loyalty, but he is nothing but a heap of gnawed bones beneath the blowing dust.
 Death is the only law that matters in the Wasteland.

 For months he’d wandered, watching his men die or disappear as their supplies ran out.
-Walking.
-Eating.
+Hunting.
 Surviving.
-He is better now than he has ever been, better than her, better than any of them.
+He is better now than he has ever been, better than 23, better than any of them.
 Unstoppable.
+This is only a setback.

 I’m coming, 63 promises the blinking light, thinking of the last two bullets sleeping in the magazine of his handgun.
 You can run, but not forever.